vankampen92/PROJECT_HOLLING_II_nD/README.md

 ## Code/software

+Several R scripts are included in the directory:

+* -$ ./PROJECT_HOLLING_II_nD/RCode

-Several R scripts are included and can be used to reproduce the results in the manuscript.
+They can be used to reproduce the results in the manuscript.

 #### File: SSA-realization.R